sidloki/alis/README.md

 To run and develop the application [Node.js](https://nodejs.org/en/) (>=6) and [Yarn](https://yarnpkg.com) are required.
 The install instructions can be found on their websites.

-From the project folder, execute the following command to install the dependencies:
+To install the projcet dependencies, execute the following command from the project folder:

 ```bash
 yarn install